activity | an outline of the haguro dharma lineage

 He revealed these two vajra-acolytes - Jōma and Kongō

-as well as the true meaning of the innate ten realms
+as well as the true Dharma of the innate ten realms

 Even with the passing of a thousand years